Annie Mae Carpenter

 Download the official transcript and translation here.

 Thank you for visiting this page!
 It is a living document and work-in progress.
-The community is invited to submit additional links or information to this project.

 Map of Historic Locations